KevinWorkman/HappyCoding/tutorials/how-to/_posts/2018-04-23-social-app.md

 ## Mobile Clients

-Now that you have a database that stores your data, a server that provides access to that data, and you've tested the basics with a web client, you can finally think about building a mobile app that allows real users to interact with your data.
+Now that you have a database that stores your data, a server that provides access to that data, and you've tested the basics with a web client, you can finally think about building a mobile app that lets real users interact with your data.

 Learn about [Android](/tutorials/android) or iOS development.
 Put together a prototype that shows the data and provides some basic functionality.
 Then you can take that to a graphic designer or UX expert to help understand what you actually need in terms of a user interface, or to a mobile developer to add a new button or screen.